jeremieboudreault/jrutils/README.md

 - Got rid of .Rplots.pdf at the root of all Rproject
 - Implemented option `title_hjust = 0.5` for `jtheme()`
 - Added the operator `%nin%` which is equivalent to `!(x %in% y)`
+- Added the function `render_md_github()` which allows conversion of .md to .html with Github format